LRT-LIGM/OAI-Private-Network/docs/week_28/flexric_layers_intro.md

+> **⚠️ Important Note**
+> This file contains useful information not covered in the main documentation.
+It is recommended for understanding architecture

 # FlexRIC - Protocol Stack Layers Explained

 This document introduces and explains the different protocol stack layers involved in FlexRIC monitoring: **MAC**, **RLC**, **PDCP**, and **GTP**.
 These are part of the 5G NR (and LTE) protocol stack and are responsible for handling all user and control data transferred through the RAN.